Bingo (American version): Terminology

-The business of bingo
+Business

-In the US, the game is primarily staged by churches or charity organizations.
-Their legality and stakes vary by state regulation.
-In some states, bingo halls are rented out to sponsoring organizations, and such halls often run games almost every day.
-Church-run games, however, are normally weekly affairs held on the church premises.
-These games are usually played for modest stakes, although the final game of a session is frequently a coverall game that offers a larger jackpot prize for winning within a certain quantity of numbers called, and a progressive jackpot is one that may increase per session until it is won.
+In the United States, bingo games are commonly organized by churches or charity organizations, with their legality and stakes varying by state regulation.
+Bingo halls in some states are rented out to sponsoring organizations, and these halls often host games almost daily.
+Church-run games, on the other hand, are typically weekly events held on church premises.
+These games are usually played for modest stakes, although the final game of a session often features a coverall game with a larger jackpot prize for winning within a certain quantity of numbers called.
+A progressive jackpot is one that may increase per session until it is won.

-Commercial bingo games in the US are primarily offered by casinos (and then only in the state of Nevada), and by Native American bingo halls, which are often housed in the same location as Native American-run casinos.
-In Nevada, bingo is offered mainly by casinos that cater to local gamblers, and not the famous tourist resorts.
-They usually offer one-hour sessions, on the odd hours, e.g. 9am, 11am, 1pm daily, typically from 9am through 11pm, with relatively modest stakes except for coverall jackpots.
-Station Casinos, a chain of locals-oriented casinos in Las Vegas, offers a special game each session, called "Jumbo" that ties all of its properties together with a large progressive jackpot.
-Most Bingo parlors in Las Vegas use hand held machines on which the games are played, except the Station Casino, the Fiesta Casino which has paper bingo cards and no machines.
-Native American games are typically offered for only one or two sessions a day, and are often played for higher stakes than charity games in order to draw players from distant places.
-Some also offer a special progressive jackpot game that may tie together players from multiple bingo halls.
+Commercial bingo games in the US are primarily offered by casinos (only in the state of Nevada) and Native American bingo halls, which are often located in the same venue as Native American-run casinos.
+In Nevada, bingo is mainly offered by casinos catering to local gamblers, rather than the famous tourist resorts.
+They typically offer one-hour sessions on the odd hours, such as 9 am, 11 am, and 1 pm daily, usually from 9 am to 11 pm, with relatively modest stakes except for coverall jackpots.
+Most bingo parlors in Las Vegas use handheld machines for the games.

+Native American games usually offer only one or two sessions a day and are often played for higher stakes than charity games to attract players from distant places.
+Some also offer a special progressive jackpot game that may link players from multiple bingo halls.